 The provisions of the Convention on Road Traffic that created the IDP do not require the signatories to recognize learner-driver permits.
-If you hold a learner-driver permit it would be wise to check whether it will be accepted in the countries you intend to travel in before you drive there.
+If you are a learner or novice driver it would be wise to check whether it will be accepted in the countries you intend to travel in before you drive there.

 - Application for an International Driving Permit - BCAA web site